Charlotte Pence Bond: Career

 Pence did film production internships while in college.
 In 2013, she interned at WFYI, a public broadcasting station in central Indiana, working in the television production department.
 Pence was the associate producer and co-writer of the 2013 documentary film Fleeced: Speaking Out Against Senior Financial Abuse, which highlights "the stories of seniors who have been scammed by financial predators".
 The film won a 2014 Emmy award for the Lower Great Lakes region.
 Pence has since worked on several documentary and short film projects.
 She said in 2016 that she "[wanted] to go into the creative side of film production, looking at stories and books and scripts and real life stories and taking those to the screen".
 Pence's biography for the documentary film For the Records states, "She hopes to pursue a career in writing for film and documentaries after college."

 Pence is a writer and has published poems, short stories and articles.
 In 2014, she wrote an article for Thought Catalog about her religious beliefs.
 In 2015, Pence wrote a column for DePaul University's The DePaulia about her studying abroad at Oxford University.
 In it, she talks about "finding a running path and learning to navigate the pubs".
-Also in 2015, Pence published several poems for the Oxford blog Seven Voices and fiction pieces for The Isis Magazine, an independent UK student magazine.
+Also in 2015, Pence published several poems for the Oxford student blog Seven Voices and fiction pieces for The Isis Magazine, an independent UK student magazine.
 She wrote an essay for Glamour that was released Tuesday ahead of her father's prime time debate as the Republican vice presidential candidate of the 2016 Donald Trump presidential campaign.
 In the essay, Pence wrote about the lessons she had learned from her father.
 She described her lifestyle changes after her father became Trump's running mate in July, writing, "I went from taking public transit in Chicago to riding in a presidential motorcade in the span of just a few months."